 There may be affiliate links within this post which provide me with a small commission, at no cost to you.
 More information at: Privacy & Disclosure.

 I spent 10 magical days on a solo trip to Paris in September of 2021 and it was one of my favorite vacations – anywhere, ever.
 As someone so wisely pointed out, you are never really alone in Paris, the city is your companion.
-If you are considering traveling to Paris alone, this guide will help you plan a solo Parisian adventure so marvelous, you won’t mind not having a companion.
+If you are considering traveling to Paris alone, this guide will help you plan a solo Parisian adventure so marvelous, you won’t mind being on your own.

 When to Go to Paris